from 490,00€

 Itinerary

-Day 1: Drive to Polour - overnight stay in Polour or Rineh
+Day 1: Drive to Polour - Overnight stay in Polour or Rineh

 Day 2: Trekking from Rineh to Gousfandsara - Overnight stay in Goosfandsara (Base camp)

-Day 3: Climbing to camp 2 - overnight stay in Bargahe-e Sevvom (4220m)
+Day 3: Climbing to camp 2 - Overnight stay in Bargahe-e Sevvom (4220m)

 Day 5: Drive to Tehran via Larijan thermal water spa resort.